danpecher/100-days-of-code/r1-log.md

 ### R1D3
 Replaced dummy notes with actual data from db and added some buttons (add, save, delete).
 Adding works, next step is to make saving and deleting work.
 Today's commits: https://github.com/danpecher/notes-app/search?q=committer-date%3A2018-01-19&type=Commits&utf8=%E2%9C%93

+### R1D4
+Today I added a TODO list to the [README](https://github.com/danpecher/notes-app/blob/master/README.md).
+Saving and deleting works and I also added ability to edit the note title.
+To make the code more consistent, I started using [prettier](https://github.com/prettier/prettier).
+I'm looking forward to playing with css so the app looks better.